al0vya/fv1-cpp/README.md

 ## Model description

-This is a shallow water model, or *solver*, using a finite volume (FV1) scheme called 'FV1-CPU', solving the one-dimensional (1D) [shallow water equations](https://en.wikipedia.org/wiki/Shallow_water_equations) (SWE), which are a set of hyperbolic partial differential equations (PDEs).
+This is a shallow water model, or *solver*, named 'FV1-CPU' and so called because it uses a finite volume (FV1) scheme to solve the one-dimensional (1D) [shallow water equations](https://en.wikipedia.org/wiki/Shallow_water_equations) (SWE), which are a set of hyperbolic partial differential equations (PDEs).
 FV1-CPU has three other counterpart solvers for the 1D SWE:

 * [HFV1-CPU](github.com/al0vya/HFV1_cpp): an adaptive solver
 * [FV1-GPU](github.com/al0vya/FV1_GPU): a parallelised solver